Find the Best AI

 Different projects, different needs

-Your Top AI Coding Tool Matches
+Your Top Matches

 Our quiz evaluates five leading AI coding tools across 20 scoring dimensions.
 Your answers about experience level, interaction style, budget, priorities, and project types are weighted to produce a personalized ranking.
 Experience level carries the heaviest weight (30%) because coding tools differ most dramatically in how well they serve different skill levels.
+We test each tool regularly across code quality, agent capabilities, context handling, IDE support, and ease of use.
+Scores are updated monthly to reflect model updates and new feature releases.

-The 5 AI Coding Tools in Our Quiz
+The 5 Coding in Our Quiz

 Cursor is an AI-native IDE built as a fork of VS Code.
 It provides multi-file editing through Composer, agent mode for autonomous coding tasks, and a credit-based system for accessing multiple frontier models.
 With over 2 million users and $2 billion in annualized revenue, it is the most popular AI code editor.
 At $20/month for Pro, it is the power user's choice.